 SHIPPING & DELIVERY

 Shipping in the United States is priority mail and happens within two business days of the order.
-For shipping and handling in the U.S. I charge a flat rate of $5.00, which is cheaper than the actual cost of shipping them.
+For shipping and handling in the U.S. I charge a flat rate of $7.95.
 Contact me regarding cost of international shipping.

 If you are not fully satisfied with your purchase, you may return it for a full refund, less the shipping costs.
 It is very rare that people are not fully satisfied!! (see Customer comments for more information)